Put On Your Snorkel GearKaua‘i

 7. Take a small cooler with bottled water, snacks and food.
 Most beaches don’t have concession stands.

-8. Snorkeling isn’t so much about swimming as it is about floating.
-Stay relaxed, float and kick only when necessary.
+8. Stay relaxed, float and kick only when necessary.
 The more relaxed you are in the water, the more relaxed and friendly the fish will be.

 9. Be respectful of the ocean.
 Avoid standing on coral, which is the foundation of Hawai‘i’s reef environment.
 All sea creatures rely on the reef for homes, protection and food.